-If you have a knack for writing on top of having a genuine love for all things video games, I’m sure you’d love these two super-niche video game writing jobs.
+If you have a knack for writing on top of having a genuine love for all things video games, why not consider looking at video game writing jobs and combining your skills and passion?

 Two Types of Video Game Writing Jobs